mo7amedaliEbaid/saudi_interview/interview/data-structures.md

 Used for: Shortest path problems in weighted graphs.
 ## Dynamic Programming:

-Breaks down a problem into simpler overlapping subproblems and solves each subproblem only once, storing the solutions to subproblems to avoid redundant computations.
+Breaks down a problem into simpler overlapping subProblems and solves each subProblem only once, storing the solutions to subProblems to avoid redundant computations.
 Used for: Optimization problems, such as the Fibonacci sequence or the knapsack problem.

 ## What is an algorithm?